You've Got Mail: Influences

 You've Got Mail is based on the 1937 Hungarian play Parfumerie by Miklós László and its adaptations.
-Parfumerie was later remade as The Shop Around the Corner, a 1940 film by Ernst Lubitsch, which in 1949 was adapted as a movie musical, In the Good Old Summertime by Robert Z. Leonard starring Judy Garland and Van Johnson and, finally, in 1963 as a Broadway musical with She Loves Me by Jerry Bock and Sheldon Harnick (composer and lyricist, respectively, of Fiddler on the Roof).
-You've Got Mail updates that concept with the use of e-mail, and the lead character's workplace is named "The Shop Around the Corner" as a nod to the 1940 film.
+Parfumerie was later remade as The Shop Around the Corner, a 1940 film by Ernst Lubitsch, which in 1949 was adapted as a musical film, In the Good Old Summertime by Robert Z. Leonard starring Judy Garland and Van Johnson and, finally, in 1963 as a Broadway musical with She Loves Me by Jerry Bock and Sheldon Harnick (composer and lyricist, respectively, of Fiddler on the Roof).
+You've Got Mail updates that concept with the use of email, and the lead character's workplace is named "The Shop Around the Corner" as a nod to the 1940 film.
 Influences from Jane Austen's Pride and Prejudice can also be seen in the relationship between Joe Fox and Kathleen Kelly—a reference pointed out by these characters actually discussing Mr. Darcy and Elizabeth Bennet in the film.
 The joke when Tom Hanks explains that the little girl is really his aunt is taken from Israel Zangwill's story "A New Matrimonial Relation" in The Bachelors' Club (1891).

+Casting

+Julia Roberts declined the role of Kathleen Kelly because she lacked confidence in the quality of the romcom scripts of the time.

 Filming

-Principal photography took place primarily in New York City's Upper West Side.
+Principal photography took place primarily on New York City's Upper West Side.
+Principal photography began on February 25, 1998, and completed on June 8, 1998.

-Delia Ephron, recalling the film's bookstore setting, said, "Once we decided that she would be an independent-bookstore owner, the reason we made it a children's bookstore is, I think, we always tried to make movies as personal as we could.
+Delia Ephron, recalling the film's bookstore setting, said, "Once we decided that she would be an independent bookstore owner, the reason we made it a children's bookstore is, I think, we always tried to make movies as personal as we could.
 To find the thing in it that was personal.
 And we grew up loving children's books more than anything."
 Nora Ephron similarly remarked in the film's audio commentary, "This was something that was very important to us—that there be first editions of old children's books.
 It's part of what make [sic] this a serious bookstore.
 We wanted to sell the idea that this was a place that really cared about the history of children's literature."
-Additionally, Ephron had Ryan and Burns rehearse and work in an actual bookstore for a week prior to filming in order to get them into character.
+Additionally, Ephron had Ryan and Burns rehearse and work at Books of Wonder, an independent New York City children's bookstore, for a week prior to filming in order to get them into character.
+The filming location used as the bookstore was at 106 West 69th Street, at that time Maya Shaper's Cheese and Antique Shop.

-Michael Palin appeared in several scenes that were cut from the film.
+Michael Palin was initially cast as a reclusive novelist based on Thomas Pynchon, but his scenes were cut from the film.